 This course emphasizes health assessment of the whole person's physical, psychological, social, and spiritual dimensions that stress nursing skills and the nursing process.
 This practicum course utilizes experiential learning to provide the student nurse with the knowledge and skills necessary to perform a comprehensive health assessment utilizing the skill of history taking, inspection, auscultation, percussion, and palpation.
 Normal assessment finding, frequent variations from normal, abnormal assessment findings will also be introduced.
 This course is designed to introduce the beginning nursing student to selected skills utilized in nursing practice and health assessment.
 The student will build on the basic knowledge of human anatomy and physiology.
 The course emphasizes the skills required for history taking, physical assessment, communication, documentation, and critical thinking to prioritize, plan, and guide care of the patient.
 Students will practice psychomotor, cognitive, and affective skills necessary to safely and effectively perform health assessments and implement nursing care.
 Application of clinical assessment and reasoning is assessed in the laboratory setting utilizing case studies and hands-on assessment skills.
 Both cultural and ethnic factors impacting health care beliefs and practices will be explored.
 Experiential learning and active participation in hands-on lab experiences will enhance the learning of this essential clinical skill.
-Prerequisite: Successful completion of core curriculum/Corequisite: NU 310, NU 335, NU 360
+Prerequisite: Admission to Nursing Program, NU 250 /Corequisite: NU 310, NU 335, NU 360 (3 credits - 2 hours didactic and 3 hours of lab)